brianmcdo/ephemeral-futaba-chan-spec/README.md

 Multiplier 0.5
 Minimum Count: 10

+1. Retrieve threads with last replies older than 1 hour.
-1. Sort replies by last non-saged reply timestamp (descending order).
+2. Sort replies by last non-saged reply timestamp (descending order).
-2. Calculate number of replies per thread on-chain per hour.
+3. Calculate number of replies per thread on-chain per hour.
-3. Calculate the average, multiplied by a constant multiplier.
+4. Calculate the average, multiplied by a constant multiplier.
-4. Return the largest value between the result and the minimum constant.
+5. Return the largest value between the result and the minimum constant.
-5. Remove threads with reply counts whose sort order fall below the threshold.
+6. Remove threads with reply counts whose sort order fall below the threshold.

 ### Calculating Ephemerality Threshold